flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 <a name="advanced-locale"></a>
 ## Advanced locale definition

-Some languages with different variants require more than just a language code to properly differentiate.
+Some languages with multiple variants require more than just a language code to properly differentiate.

 For example, fully differentiating all variants of Chinese requires specifying